ScooloV/bbpedia/docs/dungeon_bowl/skills_and_traits.md

 **STAND FIRM] this player may choose not to be pushed back, either as the result of a Block action made against them or by a chain-push.
-Using this Skill does not prevent an opposition piay~er~ with the Frenzy skill from performing a second Block action if this player is still Standing after the first.**
+Using this Skill does not prevent an opposition piayer with the Frenzy skill from performing a second Block action if this player is still Standing after the first.**